 Hastings is lucky to have a good supply of fresh, clean water from its underground aquifers, but we should not take this for granted.
 By taking a few simple steps to reduce your water useage now, you can help ensure future generations enjoy the same privilege.

 The Council provides stormwater, sewer and water connections.
 A connection is the piece of pipe that joins your property to the various networks.
-Applications for a connection are handled by the Resource Management group at the Council.
+Applications for a connection are handled by the Asset Management group at the Council.

 This Engineering Code of Practice is a comprehensive document which provides guidelines on the engineering standards Council will use when setting conditions for Resource Consents for Subdivision and Land Use projects.